matthew-dyson/matthew-dyson/README.md

 👋 Hi, I’m Matthew

-📫 You can reach me at:
+📫 You can reach me at matthew.dyson@silverstripe.com
-- matthew.dyson@silverstripe.com
-- on Slack

 <!---
 matthew-dyson/matthew-dyson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.